 Credit @shootquinn /Instagram/

-3D models can be printed from computer via SD card and USB.
+3D models can be printed from a computer via an SD card and USB cable.

-The printer works with Cura software and is available for Windows, Linux and Mac OS X.
+The printer works with Cura software.
+It's available for Windows, Linux, and Mac OS X.

-The price of the Creality CR-10 S5 is $699.00, which is reasonable considering its functionality.
+The price of the Creality CR-10 S5 is $699.00, which is reasonable considering its functionality, printing accuracy and upgradability.